euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 .. class:: abstract

-  High-Content Digital Microscopy open the way for new research and medical diagnostic due to the enhancement on user comfort, data storage and throughput.
-A digital microscopy platform has for aim to capture an image of a cover slip, to store the information on file server and database, to visualise the image and perform analysis.
+  High-Content Digital Microscopy open the way to new researches and medical diagnostics due to the enhancement on user comfort, data storage and throughput.
+A digital microscopy platform has for aim to capture an image of a cover slip, to store the information on a file server and a database, to visualise the image and perform analysis.
 We will discuss how the Python ecosystem could provide efficiently a such software platform.

 .. class:: keywords

-  high-content microscopy, digital microscopy, high-throughput scanner, virtual slide, slide viewer, HDF5, ZeroMQ, OpenGL
+  high-content microscopy, digital microscopy, high-throughput scanner, virtual slide, slide viewer, multi-processing, Python language, HDF5, ZeroMQ, OpenGL

 Introduction
 ------------